-I led Coveo’s A.I. and MLOps roadmap from scale-up to IPO, and built out Coveo Labs, an agile, applied R&D practice rooted in word-class collaborations (Stanford, Bocconi, Outerbounds, Uber, Microsoft, NVIDIA), open source and open science.
+I led Coveo’s A.I. and MLOps roadmap from scale-up to IPO, and built out Coveo Labs, an applied R&D practice rooted in word-class collaborations (Stanford, Bocconi, Outerbounds, Uber, Microsoft, NVIDIA), open source and open science.

 I talk a lot, and I’m often invited to do so by folks in industry (BBC, Walmart, Pinterest, eBay, Farfetch) and academia (SIRIP, CiE, KDD, Stanford).

 I’m currently a proud NLP advisor for Civic Eagle, and also Professor of ML at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.

 Selected talks, papers and datasets are highlighted (for the brave reader) at the very end of this page.

 RecList is a testing library for recommender systems: RecList spawned a popular open source package, a CIKM competition, and a paper at WWW 2022.
 RecList successfully raised funds from MLOps companies to sponsor its open development.